Interface ScheduledExecutorService

 Method Summary

-Submits a value-returning one-shot task that becomes enabled after the given delay.scheduleAtFixedRate
+<V> Submits a value-returning one-shot task that becomes enabled after the given delay.scheduleAtFixedRate

 (Runnable command, long initialDelay, long period, TimeUnit unit) Submits a periodic action that becomes enabled first after the given initial delay, and subsequently with the given period; that is, executions will commence afterinitialDelay